Tsuikyu/Ubuntu-MATE-Keymap-for-Mac-Japanese-Keyboard/README.md

 This is a key configuration files for using a Mac keyboard in Ubuntu MATE like macOS.

+## Disclaimer

+Tsuikyu assumes no responsibility whatsoever for the installation of this software on your computer.

 ## How to install .Xmodmap

 1. Click on the green “Code” button in the upper right corner of the repository's top page.